 But a wardrobe of all basics would boring and dull, and not let you express your personality…which is such an important part of #justgetdressed.

-You'll learn in the Transform Your Style Program how to add accents and personality pieces to make fabulous looks that YOU love and that fit YOUR personal style.
+You’ll learn in the Style System Program how to add accents and personality pieces to make fabulous looks that YOU love and that fit YOUR personal style.

 Just like we all enjoy different meals, we also have different style aesthetics (and bodies) and I’m going to help you find, and develop your signature style so you can #justgetdressed and love the way you look.